Photo by Enis Yavuz on Unsplash

 Most of the time in the modern age though, we can’t really figure out what’s going on in our own body.
 It takes a lot of practice to learn about ourselves.
 We have lost touch with who we are as people and as beings living in nature.

 However, through practice, attention, stillness and with some guidance we become our own healers through attention to our body.
 And still, there are times when we do understand, but we go against our own best interests because we like the tastes of certain foods, etc. In the beginning, however, it’s often best to seek advice and help from a qualified practitioner who can lead you to balancing out your health.

-A recent article by CNN goes against Ayurvedic principles.
+An article by CNN goes against Ayurvedic principles.
 It recommends eating yogurt to fight a cold.
 Healers from Chinese medicine and Ayurveda probably shake their head at such proclamations.
 Or at least, I did, when I first read this article.